oracle-livelabs/goldengate/ggs-to-ogg/oggmp-atp/oggmp-atp.md

     ![Instances in Oracle Cloud navigation menu](https://oracle-livelabs.github.io/goldengate/ggs-common/oggmp-atp/images/02-01-compute.png " ")

-2. Under **List Scope**, ensure that the correct **Compartment** is selected for your workshop.
-You can find your compartment information in the Workshop Details of this LiveLab.

-3. In the Oracle Cloud Console global header, click **Developer tools**, and then **Cloud Shell**.
+2. In the Oracle Cloud Console global header, click **Developer tools**, and then **Cloud Shell**.
 The Cloud Shell drawer opens at the bottom of your screen.

     >**NOTE**: Cloud Shell takes a few moments to connect the first time it's opened during a session.
 When prompted, enter N to exit the Cloud Shell tutorial.

     ![Instances page](https://oracle-livelabs.github.io/goldengate/ggs-common/oggmp-atp/images/02-03-cloud-shell.png " ")

-4. From the Cloud Shell drawer menu (gear icon) select **Upload**.
+3. From the Cloud Shell menu (gear icon) select **Upload**.

     ![Cloud Shell drawer menu](./images/02-04-cs-upload.png " ")

-5. In the File Upload to your Home Directory dialog, drag and drop or select the TargetALK wallet file you downloaded in Task 1, and then click **Upload**.
+4. In the File Upload to your Home Directory dialog, drag and drop or select the TargetALK wallet file you downloaded in Task 1, and then click **Upload**.

     ![Upload a file on Cloud Shell](./images/02-05-upload.png " ")

-6. Repeat step 5 to upload your SSH private key.
+5. Repeat step 5 to upload your SSH private key.
 Click **Hide** to close the File Transfers dialog.

     ![Files uploaded on Cloud Shell](./images/02-06-hide.png " ")